Thijzert123/homewizard4j/README.md

 ### Updating data
 You might have already noticed that most getters of a `Device` return an `Optional` of some kind.
 This has two reasons:
 - For some fields, you first have to update the device by calling `update*()` methods.
 In the Javadocs you can see what update method you have to call for a specific field to update.
 - Not all data points are returned by the official API when updating.
-When you don't use gas, the P1 meter won't return datapoints that are about gas.
+When you don't use gas, the P1 meter won't return data points that are about gas.

 The default value for all fields is `Optional.empty()` (or with another form of `Optional`, like `OptionalInt` or `OptionalDouble`), except for some.
 These fields are required when initializing the class, so you can always access them.
 Some of these values are never able to change (product type), others _should_ never change, like the api version: this can _technically_ change, but it doesn't because the api version is dependent on how you do HTTP request; these are always the same.